Thematic Series currently open for submission: (1) Cancer nanotheranostics (2) 2D materials (3) FEBIP/FEBID chemistry (4) Nanotribology

 - Peer Review

-All articles published in the journal are fully refereed prior to acceptance.
+All articles published in the journal are fully refereed by experts in the corresponding subfield of nanotechnology.
 Detailed information about the review process is given in the Instructions for Referees.
-The editor-in-chief or an associate editor makes a final decision on the manuscript based on the referees' recommendations.
-The identity of referees is not disclosed to authors or other referees throughout the review process.
-Referees reports are sent to authors, but are not made publically viewable.
+The assigned editor makes a final acceptance decision based on the referees' recommendations.
+The identity of referees is not disclosed to authors or other referees throughout the process.
+The anonymized referee reports are sent to authors, but are not publically viewable.

 - No Page Limit